blechdavier/refine/README.md

 # Refine

-A project design and productivity tool for students and professionals.
+A project design and productivity tool for Flex Friday

 ## Accessing the App